PantherPrg/PPSC_task_5/README.md

 You are in charge of packaging New York pizza for a delivery company.
 And, to take full advantage of the square pizza boxes, you need to find the optimal size for a pizza that is 0.5 inches from the edges of each side.

-**Use 3.14 as pi and round your answer to the tenth. do not round elsewhere.*
+**Use 3.14 as pi and round your final answer to the tenth. do not round elsewhere.*
 __________________________________________________________________________________
 **Input**:
 You are given the area of the pizza box.